polkadot-fellows/RFCs/text/0009-improved-net-light-client-requests.md

 Implementers of the replier side should be careful to detect early on when a reply would exceed the maximum reply size, rather than inconditionally generate a reply, as this could take a very large amount of CPU, disk I/O, and memory.
 Existing implementations might currently be accidentally protected from such an attack thanks to the fact that requests have a maximum size, and thus that the list of keys in the query was bounded.
 After this proposal, this accidental protection would no longer exist.

+Malicious server nodes might truncate Merkle proofs even when they don't strictly need to, and it is not possible for the client to (easily) detect this situation.
+However, malicious server nodes can already do undesirable things such as throttle down their upload bandwidth or simply not respond.
+There is no need to handle unnecessarily truncated Merkle proofs any differently than a server simply not answering the request.

 ## Performance, Ergonomics, and Compatibility

 ### Performance